 Margaret raised an army to confront the Duke of York.
 On December 30th 1460, her force met the Yorkists at the Battle of Wakefield.
 Margaret’s army won and in doing so killed the Duke of York and one of his sons, Edmund.
 This made Edward the new Duke of York but reopened questions about succession.

 Edward decided to take decisive action.
 He proclaimed himself to be the King and took the war to the Lancastrians.
-First he defeated Jasper Tudor at the Battle of Mortimer’s Cross.
+First, he defeated Jasper Tudor at the Battle of Mortimer’s Cross.
 In March 1461 his army engaged the Lancastrians at Towton.
 The Battle of Towton was one of the bloodiest that there has been in English military history.
 It was a huge victory for Edward and a devastating blow to King Henry VI and the Lancastrians.
 King Henry VI had fled the scene of the battle, found a year later.
 Queen Margaret took her entourage and the young Prince Edward into exile in France.
 The pockets of resistance to Edward in the north were easily quashed after this massive victory.
 The crown was his.

 Edward travelled south to have himself crowned.
 He chose the route of reconciliation with most of the people he had defeated.
 The house of Lancaster had seen several of it’s most members killed at Towton.
 Edward listed a further group of knights as attainders, a name for people who commit treason.
-However to preserve peace he pardoned many after they submitted to him.
+However to preserve the peace he pardoned many after they submitted to him.
 He was crowned king on June 28th 1461.

 The security of Edward IV’s throne lay very much in the hands of the Earl of Warwick.
 The support of the Neville family had enabled him to press home his claim.
 They were the dominant family in his court and the wealthiest landowners in the country.
 In government, Warwick set about the important task of arranging a marriage for the new king.
 He negotiated to have Edward married to one of the daughters of the King of France.
-It would be a politically savvy move that would not only create an alliance but limit the overseas support for Henry VI should their be another fight for the crown.
+It would be a politically savvy move that would not only create an alliance but limit the overseas support for Henry VI should there be another fight for the crown.

 Edward, however, had other ideas.
 He secretly married Elizabeth Woodville.
 Elizabeth brought with her no military support, wealth or political advantage.
 The Privy council castigated Edward on his actions.
 They were detrimental to England’s security.
 As soon as the marriage became public knowledge, in October 1464, the unmarried siblings of Elizabeth Woodville became attractive propositions for courtiers.
 Soon, the Woodville family was represented at court through marriage.
 This posed a challenge to the many nobles who had remained indifferent to the claims of either York or Lancaster.
 It also challenged the supremacy of the Neville family in court.

-Warwick left court in late 1467 to tend to his estates in Yorkshire.
+Warwick left the court in late 1467 to tend to his estates in Yorkshire.
 While he was there he met with the younger brother of King Edward IV, the Duke of Clarence.
 Clarence was also disaffected.
 Together they plotted a revolt.
 In July 1469 their forces attacked the main body of the royal army and defeated them at the Battle of Edgecote Moor.
 Edward IV had not been present but was soon found and detained by Warwick’s men.
 Warwick now decided to try and rule through the king.
 He could assert his will in the Kings name.
 The nobility however did not accept this.
 Edward was released from Warwick’s custody.
 The feuding continued though and Warwick was forced to flee to France on 1st May 1470.

 Edward’s position suddenly became quite weak.
 Warwick allied himself with Queen Margaret.
 Neville’s brother also switched allegiance to the Lancastrian cause.
 Margaret had also secured the support of the new King of France, Louis XI.
 The alliance landed in England and, with no military backing, Edward IV himself was now forced to flee into exile.
 He made for Burgundy and the protection of Duke Charles, his brother-in-law.